-So, when thinking about how to learn photography, you have to consider what you want to learn and the ways that you’re most able to absorb information.
+So, when thinking about how to learn photography, you have to consider what you want to learn, know what is photography and the ways that you’re most able to absorb information.

 But regardless of how you approach learning photography, one thing is certain - it requires that you learn the fundamentals of photography, like composition and lighting, before you worry about buying expensive gear.
 As you’ll learn in this guide, there are a wide variety of ways that you can learn more about photography.
 Have a look at some of our favorites, learn the basics of taking a quality photo, and then put what you learn into practice.
 That’s how to learn photography.

 Nevermind the photography gear you have right now.
 It just isn’t important.
 Instead of spending thousands of dollars on high-end camera equipment that you won’t know how to use, spend the majority of your time actually learning about photography and practicing the skills you learn.